CodeItQuick/my-own-programming-language/README.md

 5. Want to add sociable/more comprehensive testing suite
 6. Eventually split apart classes as was my original goal in Attempt 1, or clarify some classes or structures (coaching should help here!)
 7. In a coaching session we moved some elements of the Scanner class over to "ScannerState", now the code is more testable, more methods are public, etc.
+8. Did the refactor again on my own, results are available in the PR: https://github.com/CodeItQuick/my-own-programming-language/pull/1

 ## Class Structure/Files Short Description on my understanding of what they do:
 * AstPrinter: can print a statement or expression.
 Highly useful for testing